-When on the go, we recommend that you try out our mobile apps .
-If you are in a situation where you need the LastPass Plug-in and can’t install it to a public or work computer, you should try these extensions out via a USB Thumb Drive.
+When on the go, we recommend that you use our mobile apps .
+However, if you are in a situation where you need the LastPass plug-in and can’t install it to a public or work computer, you should try the extensions below via a USB Thumb Drive.

 The IE Anywhere application, one of our Premium portable offerings, allows LastPass users complete access to their stored data and all regular features of the browser plugin without the need to download or install software on a computer.
 As with all of our Premium offerings, IE Anywhere can also be tested over a 14-day free trial.

-After downloading the plugin to a USB drive*, users can access the new IE Anywhere features, including:
+After downloading the plugin from our downloads page (https://lastpass.com/misc_download2.php) to a USB drive*, users can access the new IE Anywhere features, including:

 - Ability to run the LastPass extension on currently non-supported browsers such as IE Tab in Firefox and Sleipnir